-- Travel with your classmates and DIS faculty on core course-integrated study tours to talk with former sex workers and NGOs and to examine the differences, legally and socially, in how prostitution is approached in comparison to Denmark
+- Travel with your classmates and DIS faculty on course-integrated study tours to talk with former sex workers and NGOs and examine the differences, legally and socially, in how prostitution is approached in comparison to Denmark

 - Use Copenhagen as your case study with guest lecturers and class visits to the city’s Red Light District and organizations such as Reden (The Nest), a drop-in facility for Danish sex workers

 - Mirror decision makers within the Danish government in a final panel debate on controversial topics such as prohibiting prostitution, legalizing it, and the criminalization of the customer

 This program is right for you if you are a gender or women’s studies major or you study sociology, anthropology, human rights, or international relations.
 The topics explored relating to prostitution and human trafficking will apply to a future career in law, academia, or social work.

 >> Prostitution and the Sex Trade in Europe